jbmorley/ISListViewAdapter/README.md

 Getting Started
 ---------------

-`ISListViewAdapter` requires clients to implement both a data source (`ISListViewAdaterDataSource`) and the glue to binds to the `UITableView` or `UICollectionView` instance.
+`ISListViewAdapter` requires clients to implement both a data source and the glue to binds to the `UITableView` or `UICollectionView` instance.

 ### Data Source